 | Devices | Your location-wide gear — lobby lighting, signs, music, schedule-driven hardware.
 See System devices. |

-| Automations and Scenes | Business-wide rules and sequences — open/close schedules, lobby lighting and music, signage, reactions to location-wide devices.
+| Logic | Business-wide rules and sequences — open/close schedules, lobby lighting and music, signage, reactions to location-wide devices.
+Automations and Scenes are tabs inside this section.
 See System automations and scenes. |

 | Media | The shared media library — files available to every game.
 See Shared media. |